Cycling was rising in Australia by 10% per year until the helmet law. Afterwards, it dropped by 30%.

 From a statistical point of view, however, an occurrence such as this is a true observation, well within the bounds of “normal” behaviour for that time period, and cannot be excluded from the analysis”

-, quoting the deceptive study mentioned above.
+, quoting the study mentioned above.
 How they arrived at this conclusion is a mystery.
-This seems like lies building upon lies, in a creepy fashion.
+This “study” was edited several times by the Queensland department of transport.